Natural Disasters & Selecting Your Generator Fuel Type

 Understanding the Different Generator Fuel Types

 Most residential standby generators are fueled with natural gas.
 The same generator can operate on liquid propane vapor.
-Switching from natural gas to LPV may or may not require additional parts from your generator manufacturer.
+Switching from natural gas to LP may or may not require additional parts from your generator manufacturer.
 Consult your dealer for details.

 If you like the idea of having a true “Dual-Fuel Generator” but you’re not quite ready to install a propane tank, consider ordering a generator with dual-fuel capability.
 You can always add the second fuel line at a later date.
-Cummins liquid-cooled generators are dual-fuel configured while Kohler Generators offers dual-fuel configuration as an option.
-If you want a Kohler Generator configured as dual fuel, it is important to order the generator with the option installed at the factory.
-Retrofitting an existing unit can become an expensive project.